 In 2015 Victoria joined ESPN as the youngest on air talent hired by the company.
 She currently serves as a reporter/host for ESPN.

-In 2016 Victoria’s endless hard work, determination and perseverance delivered results when she got out of her wheelchair and began walking on her own.
+In 2016 Victoria’s endless hard work, training, determination and perseverance delivered results when she got out of her wheelchair and began walking on her own.

 In 2017 she continued her journey of movement competing through the semi-finals as a contestant on Dancing with the Stars Season 25.
 Victoria is also carrying out her dream of helping others, serving as the President of the Victoria's Victory Foundation.